Three questions you should ask about your 401(k) plan

 1 Am I saving enough?

 How much is enough?
 A good way to answer this question is with a contribution calculator.
-Using your age, income, current balance, what state you live in, and how much income you want in retirement, a calculator like this one can tell you how much you’ll need to save to retire by age 67.
+Using your age, income, current balance, what state you live in, and how much income you want in retirement, a calculator such as this one can tell you how much you’ll need to save to retire by age 67.
 By changing your expected retirement income, you can also explore the trade-off between saving more today and living more comfortably in retirement.

-For example, saving $50 per month for 20 years and earning 5% on your savings will get you to almost the same goal as saving $135 per month for 10 years.
+For example, saving $50 per month for 20 years and earning 5% on your savings will get you almost to the same goal as saving $135 per month for 10 years.
 You can also use this calculator to see how compounding works.
 Saving early costs less.

 2 Am I investing my savings in a way that makes sense for me?

-Just saving money usually isn’t enough—it should also be invested so that it can grow.
-But most investments don’t come with guarantees, so you'll need to spread your balance out among different kinds of investments.
-This is called diversification.¹ If you need guidance, personalized investment advice can help you choose a diversified mix of investments that’s right for your retirement goals and tailored to your feelings about risk.
+Just saving money usually isn’t enough—it should also be invested so that it can grow, but most investments don’t come with guarantees, so you'll need to spread your balance out among different kinds of investments; this is called diversification.¹ If you need guidance, personalized investment advice can help you choose a diversified mix of investments that’s right for your retirement goals and tailored to your feelings about risk.
 Many 401(k) plans offer personalized advice, in some cases without additional cost.

 3 Am I taking advantage of everything my 401(k) offers?